mathigon/textbooks/polygons-and-polyhedra/content.md

 ### Tessellations in Art

 Tessellations we both a tool and inspiration for many artists, architects and designer – most famously the Dutch artist [M. C. Escher](bio:escher).
-Escher's work contains strange, mutating creatures, patterns and landscapes:
+Escher’s work contains strange, mutating creatures, patterns and landscapes:

     .row